timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 - Second/Final round interview (1 - 4 hours)
 - Total: 4.75 - 9.5 hours

 The take-home assignment and final round interviews are the real time-sinks for PM interviews.
 PM take-home assignments take a lot of time to complete, and you're usually only given a week to do so (this is especially rough if you're in school or working at the same time).
-Even if the company recommends you to only spend 3 hours max on an assignment, if you're a perfectionist like me, you probably spend a little more.
+Even if the company recommends you to only spend 3 hours max on an assignment, if you're anything like me, you probably spend a little more.
 Final round interviews can also be brutal.
 I've spent up to 4 hours interviewing with people from different teams back-to-back, no break in between.

 # Final comments